formbricks/wordpress/README.md

 ## 🚀 Installation

 1. Download the ZIP on your machine by clicking [here](https://github.com/formbricks/wordpress/archive/refs/heads/main.zip).
-2. Go to your Wordpress admin panel and click on Plugins > Add New.
+2. Go to your WordPress admin panel and click on Plugins > Add New.
 3. Click on Upload Plugin and select the ZIP file you just downloaded.
 4. Click on Install Now and then Activate Plugin.
 5. Go to Settings > Formbricks.
 6. Enter your Formbricks Environment Id & API Host and Test the connection, once its tested, save it!
-7. You have now successfully installed the Formbricks plugin on your Wordpress website.
+7. You have now successfully installed the Formbricks plugin on your WordPress website.

 ## ✍️ Credits